energywebfoundation/ewc-telemetry-ingress/README.md

 ## Key management

+These commands are used to register/deregister nodes/signers from the ingress.
+Only signers that are registered are able to send telemetry - others will be rejected.

 * Add key `dotnet run --keycmd add --validator <validatoraddress> --publickey <base64key>`
 * Remove key `dotnet run --keycmd add --validator <validatoraddress>`